msantos/alcove/README.md

             sig_ign : ignores the signal

-            sig_catch : catches the signal and sends the controlling Erlang process an event, {signal, atom()}
+            sig_info : catches the signal and sends the controlling Erlang process an event: {signal, atom(), Info}

+                       'Info' is a binary containing the siginfo_t structure.
+See sigaction(2) for details.

         Multiple caught signals of the same type may be reported as one event.